hj-n/btw-dataset-internal-measures/README.md

-## Between-Dataset Internal Measures
+# Between-Dataset Internal Measures

-Though internal Clustering Validation Measures (IVM) are widely used for the evaluation of clustering techniques, there exists one big problem - they cannot be used across dataset.
-This is becauses IVMs are originally designed to compare "different clusterings" of "a single dataset" to find the optimal one.
+Though internal Clustering Validation Measures (IVM) (e.g., [Silhouette Coefficient](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html), [Calinski-Harabasz Index](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.calinski_harabasz_score.html#sklearn.metrics.calinski_harabasz_score)) are widely used for the evaluation of clustering techniques, there exists one big problem - they cannot be used across dataset.
+This is because IVMs are originally designed to compare "different clusterings" of "a single dataset" to find the optimal one.

+Due to such limitation,

 In this repository, we introduce between-dataset internal measures (IVM${}\_{btwn}$) that allows fair comparison of clustering results across datasets.
 IVM$\_{btwn}$ is originally designed to measure the cluster-label matching (i.e., the extent to which a clusters within a data matches with class labels given by a dataset) of datasets.
 Using the library, you can measure how well class labels of your dataset is well clustered, and compare the result to the ones of other datasets in [the link]().